bdooling/bdooling.github.io/README.md

 # About Me

 ## Career in Cybersecurity
-* ~25 years in the field (https://www.linkedin.com/in/bdooling): Auditor, SOC analyst, PenTester, Incident Responder; NIST, GRC & vCISO consultant
+* ~25 years in the field ([LinkedIn profile](https://www.linkedin.com/in/bdooling)): Auditor, SOC analyst, PenTester, Incident Responder; NIST, GRC & vCISO consultant
 * Small business owner & operator since 2009
 * I'm self-motivated, and have regularly shifted my focus for the sake of continued learning and breadth of knowledge
     * (See: SANS work-study programs; GICSP, GAWN, GCFE, GCFW, GCIH, GNFA, GPYC, GSEC, GSNA, GWAPT certifications)